 Here are the top recruitment marketing strategies for increasing staffing agency sales:

 First things first.
 To build a solid recruitment marketing plan that helps you generate predictable revenue, you need to research your market and spot leads, or rather qualified leads.
-These are companies that are your potential customers and
+These are the companies that are your potential customers and

 Figure out their pain points, and how you, as a recruitment company, can solve them.
 The first step to creating a recruitment marketing strategy is to build your Ideal Customer Profile, popularly known as ICP.
 Learn the step-by-step process of building an ICP for your staffing business here or read on below if you want a tl;dr version of it.